mixu/useradmin/readme.md

 CONTRIBUTORS
 ============

-I would like to thank [jnbdz](https://bitbucket.org/jnbdz/useradmin/) for adding the reCaptcha support.
+I would like to thank:

+* [jnbdz](https://bitbucket.org/jnbdz/useradmin/) for adding the reCaptcha support.
+* [gartz](https://github.com/gartz/useradmin/) for doing upgrading the module to support Kohana 3.1.x.

 CHANGELOG
 =========

+March 19th 2011:

+* Upgraded to support Kohana 3.1.x!
+Thanks gartz!
+* Testing various actions to ensure KO 3.1.2 compatibility (admin in particular), improved validation message handling.
+* Added support for media file routing to make it easier to get started with the module.

 Feb 27th 2011: